-Once recovered and initially processed through the newly expanded dry-screening plant, material is now transported to the project's finalized modular processing plant where it is processed through bulk material reduction pans and a dedicated crushing circuit before entering a Dense Media Separation (DMS) plant.
-Primary hands-off final recovery is employed using containerized x-ray Flow-Sort machines, which are followed by a secondary recovery grease system.
+Once recovered and initially processed through the newly expanded dry-screening plant, the reduced volume of material (less the <1.2mm material) is transported to the project's modular treatment plant where it is processed through bulk material reduction pans and a dedicated crushing circuit before entering a Dense Media Separation (DMS) plant.
+Primary hands-off final recovery is employed using containerized x-ray Flow-Sort machines, which is followed by a secondary recovery grease system.
 Processed material is then back-hauled to the quarry for immediate rehabilitation to further streamline operational efficiencies and allow the Company to minimize the size of the open quarry at all times.
-Due to the nature of the Project, the design of the modular plant was aimed not only at supporting the advancement of the recommended work programmes, but also the longer-term objectives of advancing the project to 24/7 operations in the K1 area upon receipt of the required permitting from the South African Department of Mineral Resources.
-The modular nature of both the dry-screening and main processing plants also allows for additional expansion to be performed as needed in a very cost effective way if desired.
+While the Company is very pleased with the design and operations of both the dry-screening and treatment plants, both are modular in nature and thus allow for cost effective expansion in the future if deemed beneficial.